FakeFBI/DoS-Framework/README.md

 To use all features you should install Go, Python3, Python2, Perl, and Bash (most distributions are O.K.).

 You shouldn't change the name of ".pl" file.
 If it does, you should change "exec "perl WHATEVER.pl";" commands in ".pl" file.
+Also you shouldn't change the locations of DoS tools.
+If you do, you should change the perl script accordingly.

 You can open issue for adding more tools or fork it.